Procedure TL;DR

 How do antigens and antibodies interact in ABO Rh test (blood group typing)?

-In ABO Rh test (blood group typing), antigens and antibodies play a key role in determining your blood type.
+In ABO Rh test (blood group typing), antigens and antibodies play a key role in determining the blood type.

 Antigens: These are molecules present on the surface of the red blood cells (RBCs).
 In the ABO system, there are two main antigens: A and B. Individuals with type A blood have A antigens, those with type B have B antigens, those with type AB have both A and B, and those with type O have neither A nor B.

-Antibodies: These are proteins produced by your immune system in response to foreign substances.
-In ABO Rh test typing, antibodies are present in your plasma and can react with specific antigens they recognize.
+Antibodies: These are proteins produced by the immune system in response to foreign substances.
+In ABO Rh test (blood group typing), antibodies are present in the plasma and can react with specific antigens they recognize.
 For instance, someone with type A blood has anti-B antibodies, while someone with type B has anti-A antibodies.
 Type O individuals have both anti-A and anti-B antibodies, and type AB individuals have neither.

-Agglutination Reaction: This is the key phenomenon observed in ABO Rh test blood typing.
+Agglutination Reaction: This is the key phenomenon observed in ABO Rh test (blood group typing).
 When an antigen on an RBC encounters its corresponding antibody in the plasma, they bind together, causing the RBCs to clump together in a visible mass called an agglutinate.
 This reaction occurs because the antigen and antibody have specific binding sites that fit together like a lock and key.

 What is the significance of performing both forward and reverse grouping in ABO Rh test (blood group typing)?